-Phase I: Community Engagement and Identification of Key Hazards

-This initial phase focused on engagement with a broad and representative segment of the population living in the planning area.
-The planning team applied a multi-faceted approach that secured community input on several foundational planning tenets, including both knowledge of and perceptions about hazards, vulnerability, and risk.
+Phase I: Community Engagement and Identification of Key Hazards - This phase focused on broad and deep community engagement.
+This included a multi-faceted approach that reached out to community members for their input in identifying key hazards of concern.

-- The Tribe began the process by conducting inter-departmental interviews to form a baseline understanding about the hazards with greatest relevance to the Tribe.
+- The Tribe began the process by conducting department interviews to initially scope the hazards that are most relevant to the Tribe.
 This included interviews with the following departments: Emergency Management, Natural Resources Program, Land Management, Water & Sewer, State of Emergency Coordinator, Public Health, Tribal Historic Preservation Office, and Water Resources. - The Historic Preservation Office, with support from the natural resource and emergency management departments, conducted interviews with tribal elders.
-These engagements allowed the elders to share local and traditional knowledge on a number of topics including disaster history, hazard exposure, weather extremes and trends, and how changing climate conditions are already affecting the reservation, its natural resources, and the people that depend on those resources. - The project coordinator hosted two "talking circles" focus groups with tribal youth that explored knowledge and perceptions on extreme weather events and climate change. - The project team developed and distributed a community survey (see Appendix B) that was shared both electronically through the tribe's social media channels and website and in hard copy at a large annual community festival on April 26th, 2018.
-A corresponding presentation helped generate interest and participation among community members.
-The tribe received 54 completed surveys from the community and eleven completed surveys from tribal staff (Appendix B).
-The project team processed these responses in conjunction with historic climate and weather data in order to develop a list of key hazards to be analyzed in detail for the community.
+These interviews provided an opportunity for the elders to share local and traditional knowledges with the office about historic conditions, observations of extreme weather and how changing climate conditions were already affecting the reservation, the natural resources, and the people that depend on those resources. - The project coordinator also hosted two talking circles with tribal youth focused on extreme weather events and climate change. - The project team developed and distributed a community survey (see Appendix B) that was shared both electronically through the tribe's social media channels and website, but also physically at a large annual community festival on April 26th.
+This presentation helped generate interest in being a part of scoping the plan(s).
+The tribe received 54 completed surveys from the community and eleven completed surveys tribal staff (Appendix B).
+The project team then reviewed and analyzed these concerns along with historic climate and weather data to develop a list of key hazards to be analyzed in detail for the community.